judasgutenberg/Esp8266_RemoteControl/README.md

 index.h has the HTML for a locally-served front-end to take advantage of the local API, though the Local Remote is better for this than relying on the massive computational overhead of a modern web browser.

-There is also an inverter-related endpoint in data.php to return live inverter information to the local remote.
+There is also an inverter-related endpoint in data.php to return live inverter information to the local remote (for now, this only works with SolArk inverters, as that is the kind I have, though they are notoriously hard to get data from).
 This inverter data is also available to a conditions-processing system that automatically turns device_features on or off depending on values.
 Such conditions go into the table management_rule in the conditions column.
 Conditions include tokens that take the form <tablename[location_id].columnName>.
 An example token would be <inverter_log[].battery_percentage>.
 A condition made with that token would be

 <inverter_log[].battery_percentage> > 80